 The audit trail is a log of actions taken by users.
-For the audit trail to contain complete information, you must set up user profiles for all staff that access Open Dental.
-See Users, User Names, and Passwords.
-Once users are set up, the main audit trail will indicate the following:
+For the audit trail to contain complete information, you must set up user profiles for all staff that access Open Dental and assign security permissions to user groups.
+See User Security Profiles and Assigning Security Permissions.

-- When the action occurred (date and time).
+- Date/Time: When the action occurred (date and time).

-- The Permission name.
+- Permission: The name of the tracked security permission.
 Not all permissions are tracked.
-See Permissions.

-- The computer on which the action was taken.
+- Computer: The workstation where the action was taken.

 - Log text: Additional information about the action taken.

 - Last Edit: Date and time of last edit.

 - From/To date: Show logs for a a specific date range.
 If you change the dates, click Refresh to update the list